aNap73/Sweeper/README.md

 Step 2 is to map all non X squares, to the value of the count of adjacent bombs.
 This is done by using offsets into the array to quickly discovered bombs.
 So at the current square's index we check the array at positions -1, +1, -8, +8, -9, +9, -10, +10 counting any X's found and leaving that number in the current square.

-Bug/Feature!

-Currently, the first and last few squares aren't smart enough to count all their adjacent squares as there is no -10,-9 or -8 at i position 0 etc, and the same for position 80 +1, +8 etc...
-However, It's a feature!!!... :P I honestly, could fix it, but it makes the game a bit harder and different than the original and I like that.
-And iff you've read this far... you should easily get a higher score now than someone who hasn't read all this!
-Thus JUSTICE!

 Good Luck and Enjoy!